nicoverbruggen/phpmon/README.md

 _The app is signed and notarized, meaning all you have to do is approve its first launch._

+## ⭐️ Star me!

+If this software has been useful to you, all I ask is that you **please star the repository**, so I know that the software is being used.
+You can also send me  [feedback](twitter.com/nicoverbruggen) if the app came in handy. 😃

-## 👨‍💻 Why I built this
+## 👨‍💻 Why build this?

-I wanted to be able to see at a glance which version of PHP was linked, and handle dealing with Laravel Valet in a simple app without having to deal with the terminal every time.
+I wanted to be able to **see at a glance** which version of PHP was linked, and handle dealing with Laravel Valet in a simple app without having to deal with the terminal every time.

-Initially, I had an Alfred workflow for this.
-But this does the job as well, while also showing me at all times which version of PHP is linked (which is the main benefit over e.g. an Alfred workflow).
+Initially, I had an Alfred workflow for this — but it has now been replaced with this utility, which also does a good job at displaying additional information at a glance, like the current PHP version, memory limits, and more.

 ## 🔧 Build instructions